jruns/speedy-utilities-public/README.md

 ### How do I configure the utilities?

-[Visit our wiki](https://github.com/jruns/speedy-utilities-public/wiki) to learn how to configure the plugin and use each utility.
+[Visit the wiki](https://github.com/jruns/speedy-utilities-public/wiki) to learn how to configure the plugin and use each utility.